jacobkap/ucrbook/docs/index.md

 By the end of each chapter you should have a firm grasp on the dataset the covered and how to use it properly.
 However, this book can't possibly cover every potential use case for the data so make sure to carefully examine the data for your own particular use.

 I get a lot of emails from people asking questions about this data so my own goal is to create a single place that answers as many questions as I can about the data.
 Again, this is among the most commonly used crime datasets and there are still many current papers published with incorrect information about the data (including such simple aspects like what geographic unit data is in and what time unit it is in).
-So hopefully this book will decrease the amount of misconceptions about this data, increasing overall research quality.
+So hopefully this book will decrease the number of misconceptions about this data, increasing overall research quality.

 Since manuals are boring, I'll try to include graphs and images to try to alleviate the boredom.
 That said, I don't think it's possible to make it too fun so sorry in advanced.
 This book is a mix of facts about the data, such as how many years are available, and my opinions about it, such as whether it is reliable.
 In cases of facts I'll just say a statement - e.g. "the offenses data is available since 1960".
 In cases of opinion I'll temper the statement by saying something like "in my opinion..."